 Market Outlook 2023

-by Felix Ronner
+Felix Ronner

 Pandemic, geopolitical tensions, global economic slowdown: These factors will continue to affect and impact the markets in 2023.
 The forecast sees inflation rates dropping significantly over the coming quarters.
 In the longer term, (state-led) investment activity is likely to increase and support growth.
 The market conditions will therefore continue to present opportunities.